godotengine/godot-docs/tutorials/physics/ray-casting.rst

        metadata: Variant() # metadata of collider
     }

 The data is similar in 3D space, using Vector3 coordinates.
-Note that to enable collisions with Area3D, the boolean parameter ``collide_with_areas`` must be set to ``true``.
+Here an example assuming that `$Camera3D` is the main camera node:

 .. tabs::
  .. code-tab:: gdscript GDScript